Why does AMPS disconnect a client with a 'name in use' error?

 The contract between AMPS and the application is that the application must provide a client name that will uniquely and consistently identify a particular instance of the client application.
 The same instance of the same application should use the client name each time that instance connects, and should not use the same client name as another instance.

-In this case, when AMPS receives a new connection with the same client name as an existing connection, from the same IP address, with the same credentials, AMPS disconnects the existing connection.
+In this case, when AMPS receives a new connection with the same client name as an existing connection, with the same authenticated ID, AMPS disconnects the existing connection.

 You may wonder why AMPS does this -- why not just use the existing connection?